 The shoulder joint includes both a ball and socket which provides a wide range of movement and functionality.
-A proximal humerus fracture occurs when the ball portion of the joint is broken from a fall on an outstretched hand, direct hit to the shoulder or other cause of injury.
+A proximal humerus fracture occurs when the ball portion of the joint is broken from a fall on an outstretched hand, a direct hit to the shoulder or other cause of injury.
 These fractures are common in the shoulder, and occur more frequently for those with osteoporosis.

 - Pain and swelling